emmajanedrews/base-template/_posts/2017-11-29-how-can-you-add-leverage-to-your-business.md

 {% include youtube.html %}

 Welcome back to our series on getting leverage in your business.
-To help me discuss today’s topics, I’ll be joined by our No.1 associate, Julie Hopkins, and her assistant Nikki Taylor.
+To help me discuss today’s topic, I’ll be joined by our No. 1 associate, Julie Hopkins, and her assistant Nikki Taylor.

 As an extremely successful agent in our area and across the board, I wanted to talk to Julie about how she personally uses leverage to achieve such amazing results in her business.
 First, I asked what prompted her to hire an assistant.

-**“The business got too big for me to handle alone. […] It was time to get support to be able to responsibly handle the business I take on for people,”** said Julie.
+**“The business got too big for me to handle alone . . .
+It was time to get support to be able to responsibly handle the business I take on for people,”** said Julie.
 Prompted by this response, I wanted to hear from Nikki.
 So, I asked her how she supports Julie in their business.

 According to Nikki, she runs the day-to-day backend operations.
 She handles contracts and works closely with coordinating transactions.
 This is significant, since transactions can have many, many steps.